Japans Royals: Tradition, Myths And Instagram - UrduPoint

 The family is known for its research endeavours, especially in the sciences, and the emperor spent two years at Oxford University in the 1980s.

-A 2015 book by Naruhito's second cousin Princess Akiko, describing her studies at Oxford and her diplomatic passport causing suspicion at an airport, was a recent hit.
+A 2015 book by Naruhito's second cousin Princess Akiko, describing her studies at Oxford and the time her diplomatic passport caused suspicion at an airport, was a recent hit.

 Recent Stories